 For starters, you have to appreciate the donation that you’ve been given as if it’s the only one you’ll ever get.
 Don’t shower people with appreciation that feels dependent upon your immediate segue into asking them for ongoing donations—slow down.
 If you’re too eager, people will typically turn tail and go find another nonprofit that doesn’t appear desperate to find donors.

 Make sure that you show appreciation and gratitude for every single donation that you get.
 Treat the $500 donation the same as the $5,000 donation from a corporate sponsor.
 That attitude in itself will draw a lot more repeat business than you actively seeking it out.

 People are much more agreeable to things when they’re easy.
 If you have someone setting up a one-time donation, make it easy for them to continue that OR choose to create an ongoing donation with your organization.
 However you do it, don’t make it more complicated or people aren’t going to bother.
 The easier it is for people to give, the more likely they are to not only donate once but to donate again in the future.

 Do I Really Need Recurring Donors?

-When you take advantage of recurring donations and the people who offer them, you’re giving your nonprofit a bit more sense of security than it might get otherwise.
+When you take advantage of recurring donations and the donors who offer them, you’re giving your nonprofit a bit more sense of security than it might get otherwise.

 Add Some Hype to Get People Psyched

 One more great way to get recurring donations is to show off the people who donate.
-New solutions from Hypemakerz will help your nonprofit make people feel like celebrities, including custom donor signs, lighted displays, and more.
+Solutions from Donor Signs will help your nonprofit make people feel special, including custom wall designs, plaques, and more.
 When you make people feel important and empowered, they’re going to remember you and want to give even more.
 Find out all the ways you can hype your donors to create long-term relationships by reaching out today.